-Some examples of this include newborn screening programs (which includes testing blood spots of infants for specific genetic conditions, hearing screening, and critical congenital heart disease screening); as well as programs focused on population screening for Hereditary Breast and Ovarian Cancer, Lynch syndrome, and Familial hypercholesterolemia – which 2 million people in the United States are at risk for.
+Some examples of this include newborn screening programs (which includes testing blood spots of infants for specific genetic conditions, hearing screening, and critical congenital heart disease screening), prenatal genetics (including expanded carrier screening and non-invasive prenatal screening), and population screening for Hereditary Breast and Ovarian Cancer, Lynch syndrome, and Familial hypercholesterolemia – which 2 million people in the United States are at risk for.

 Named one of the “Ten Great Public Health Achievements – United States, 2001-2010 ” by the CDC, newborn screening is a nationwide public health program that screens nearly 4 million babies a year for a variety of conditions, as well as hearing screening and Critical Congenital Heart Disease (CCHD).
 Each state runs a newborn screening program that utilizes dried blood spots, collected soon after the birth of baby, to screen for genetic conditions.
 By screening soon after birth, treatment can begin for individuals identified with a newborn screening condition.
 Learn more about the newborn screening process through Baby’s First Test.